 Transportation resiliency refers to the transportation system's ability to accommodate variable and unexpected conditions without catastrophic failure.
 The subject is particularly relevant in Ulster County as the frequency and severity of extreme weather events appears to be increasing.
 The purpose of this study effort is to determine the vulnerability of the region's various transportation infrastructure assets to natural and manmade hazards and propose solutions for preventing and/or mitigating the impacts of hazard events on those assets.
-The focus of this effort will begin by utilizing the county-wide large culvert inventory developed by the Ulster County Department of Public Works.
-The focus will be to determine culvert vulnerability to flooding and repetitive loss and develop recommendations for proper hydrologic capacity based on estimates of future rainfall and storm events.
+GZA geotechnical and environmental services group are under contract to perform the assessment utilizing the FHWA Vulnerability Assessment and Adaptation Framework, which is primarily a macro-level risk assessment of transportation assets.
+Additional funds have been added in anticipation of the need to address potential micro-level follow-on activities.

-44.23.02-02: Transportation Infrastructure Resiliency and Vulnerability Assessment Planning Federal Share Local Share Total State Soft Match Total Project Cost \$106,000 \$5,579 \$111,579 \$16,736 \$100,000 available for consultant procurement Deliverables: Conduct assessments of transportation asset vulnerability to extreme weather events; study options for improving resiliency of transportation facilities or systems Schedule: This project has not yet commenced; only background research has been conducted to date.
-Project is expected to take approximately 12 months from date of contract execution.
+44.23.02-02: Transportation Infrastructure Resiliency and Vulnerability Assessment Planning Federal Share Local Share Total State Soft Match Total Project Cost \$96,000 \$5,053 \$101,053 \$15,158 \$90,000 remains for consultant payment; \$6,000 for staff assistance Deliverables: Conduct assessments of transportation asset vulnerability to extreme weather events; study options for improving resiliency of transportation facilities or systems Schedule: This project is ongoing and December 2022 25% complete as of 12/31 /21; project is expected l to be completed in